Risk and optimal policies in bandit experiments: General parametric models

-Part (i) of Theorem \ref{Thm: General parametric families} shows that it is sufficient to restrict attention to just three state variables $s=(x,q,t)$.
-This is a substantial reduction in dimensionality.
-Part (ii) asserts that the minimal Bayes risk can be computed by solving PDE (\ref{eq:PDE optimal bayes risk}), while part (iii) implies piece-wise constant policies can attain this bound.
+Part (i) states that it is sufficient to restrict attention to just 3 state variables $s=(x,q,t)$.
+Part (ii) asserts that the minimal Bayes risk is characterized by PDE (\ref{eq:PDE optimal bayes risk}), while part (iii) implies piece-wise constant policies can attain this bound.